HuLog: Humans in Digital Logistics

 - Milosz Miszczynski, Kozminski University, Department of Management, Poland

-- Anke Hassel, Hertie School, Germany
+- Anke Hassel, Hertie School, Germany, e-mail

 - Charles Umney, Leeds University Business School, Work and Employment Relations Division, United Kingdom